Get

 Training

 Since Maltipoos are very intelligent and eager to please, they are generally easier to train than a lot of other small dog breeds.
-They make a good choice for first-time owners or those that lack the firm hand that other breeds may require.
+They make a good choice for first-time owners or those who lack the firm hand that other breeds may require.

 This is a breed that will learn quickly and easily but potty training will typically be a hurdle.
 As with any small dogs, they have smaller bladders and need to go to the bathroom more often.
 Potty training can take a while, so it will require patience and consistency.